Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Introduction

 \section{Introduction}

-With the advent of the big data era, high dimensional regression has been widely used in every scientific field ranging from genomics to sociology \citep{hastie2009elements,fan2010selective}.
-Furthermore, reliable yet rigorous statistical inference based on either regression models or other machine learning methods possess even bigger challenge and importance.
-In particular, more focus in modern biomedical research has been put on estimating and explaining the joint effects of high dimensional predictors (e.g. molecular biomarkers) on a disease outcome (e.g. onset of cancer) \citep[among others]{vaske2010inference,chen2014semi}.
-Quantifying the uncertainty of these estimates is key in prevention strategies or treatment decisions for both patients and physicians \citep{minnier2011perturbation}.

-For example, in the Boston Lung Cancer Survivor Cohort (BLCSC), a comprehensive lung cancer survivor cohort with a long follow-up period, the main goal is to understand the molecular mechanisms underlying lung cancer \citep{Christiani2017blcs}.
-BLCSC includes 11,000 lung cancer cases enrolled at Massachusetts General Hospital and the Dana-Farber Cancer Institute from 1992 to present.
-Controls are recruited at the hospital from the healthy friends and non-blood related family members (e.g. spouses) of several groups of patients: (a) cancer patients, which may not be the lung cancer cases; and (b) non-cancer patients with a cardio-thoracic condition \citep{chin2008snp}.
-These controls, though related to the general patient population, are not matched to the lung cancer cases.

-Using a target gene approach \citep{moon2003current,garrigos2018clinical,ho2019machine}, we analyze a subset of BLCSC samples, $708$ lung cancer patients and $751$ controls, with 6,800 single nucleotide polymorphisms (SNPs) from $15$ cancer related genes, along with important demographic variables, such as age, gender, race, education level, and smoking status.
-Our analytical objective is to estimate and test the effects of the predictors on distinguishing the cases from the controls.
-Since smoking plays a vital role in the develop of lung cancer, we are especially interested in modeling and testing the interaction between the smoking status (never or ever smoked) and SNPs, in addition to their main effects.
-The results might provide data evidence for physicians to design more effective personalized treatment strategies.
+In {the big data era}, high dimensional regression has been widely used to address questions arising from many scientific fields, ranging from genomics to sociology \citep{hastie2009elements,fan2010selective}.
+For example, modern biomedical research has gradually shifted to understanding joint effects of high dimensional predictors on disease {outcomes} ({e.g. molecular biomarkers on the} onset of lung cancer) \citep[among others]{vaske2010inference,chen2014semi}. {A motivating} clinical study is the Boston Lung Cancer Survivor Cohort (BLCSC){, one of the largest} comprehensive lung cancer survivor {cohorts}, which investigates the molecular mechanisms underlying lung cancer \citep{Christiani2017blcs}.
+Using a target gene approach \citep{moon2003current,garrigos2018clinical,ho2019machine}, we {analyzed} a subset of $708$ lung cancer patients and $751$ controls, with 6,800 single nucleotide polymorphisms (SNPs) from $15$ cancer related genes, in addition to demographic variables such as age, gender, race, education level, and smoking status.
+Our objective {was} to {determine which} {covariates were predictive in} distinguishing cases from controls. {As} smoking {is known to play} a {significant} role in the development of lung cancer, we {were} interested in estimating and testing the interaction between smoking status (never {versus} ever smoked) and {each SNP}, in addition to {the} main {effect of the SNP}.
+Quantifying uncertainty {of} the estimated effects helps inform prevention strategies or treatment decisions for patients and physicians \citep{minnier2011perturbation}.